 While annuities offer clear benefits, weigh the tradeoffs smartly based on your unique situation.
 Approach retirement with eyes wide open, fully prepared.
 Your golden years deserve financial security.

-FAQs on annuities in Canada
+FAQs about Annuity in Canada

 How do annuities work in Canada?